Skip to Content

 Starting The Seam With Backstitch

-Press the foot pedal to sew forward 3-4 stitches.
-Hold down the reverse button while maintaining gentle pressure on the pedal.
+Step on the pedal to sew forward 3-4 stitches.
+Now, press and hold your machine’s reverse button while maintaining gentle pedal pressure.
+This creates seam security at the start point.

 Performing Backstitch at Seam Ends